Viktor Medvedchuk: Legal career and participation in political trials against Soviet dissidents

 Stus died after he declared a hunger strike on 4 September 1985 in Perm-36, a Soviet forced labor camp for political prisoners.
 In a 2018 interview with The Independent, Medvedchuk claimed he could not have operated differently: "Stus denounced the Soviet government, and didn't consider it to be legitimate.
 Everyone decides their own fate.
 Stus admitted he agitated against the Soviet government.
 He was found guilty by the laws of the time.
 When the laws changed, the case was dropped.
 Unfortunately, he died."

 In 1985, he was a lawyer at the trial of poet Mikola Kuntsevich.
 According to Kuntsevich's memoirs, Medvedchuk "poured more dirt on him than the prosecutor."
 After Medvedchuk asked the court to dismiss one of Kuntsevich's motions, he challenged him and repeated the challenge several times, but each time the court dismissed it.
 In his last word, Medvedchuk said: "I completely agree with a comrade prosecutor in determining the sentence.
 But, for reasons incomprehensible to me, comrade prosecutor forgot that the defendant had not yet left one year and nine months from the previous term.
 I consider it necessary to add this period to the new punishment."
 This request was granted by the court.

 Medvedchuk founded a successful legal company, BIM, in the early 1990s.
 From 1990 to 1997, he was the president of the Bar Association of Ukraine.
+Throughout the 1990s and early 2000s, Medvedchuk was a leading member of the Kyiv Seven, one of the three most powerful political clans in Ukrainian politics.

+On 24 May 2023 Medvedchuk was stripped (disbarred) of the right to practise law in Ukraine by the Qualification and Disciplinary Commission of the Bar of Kyiv Oblast.
+Efforts to disbar Medvedchuk had been ongoing since as early as 2016.
+Medvedchuk appealed his disbar, on 9 February 2024 his appeal was rejected by the Kyiv District Administrative Court.
+The Sixth Appeal Administrative Court upheld this decision on 11 June 2024.